xesco/dnsproxy/README.md

 Python SSL module does certificate validation in the funcion [create_defaul_context](https://docs.python.org/3.8/library/ssl.html#ssl.create_default_context).
 By default the client's CA certificates are trusted, and hostname validation is set to `true`.
 The proxy uses an extra layer of security pinning the DNS Server's public key in the form of SPKI hash ([SSL Pinning](https://owasp.org/www-community/controls/Certificate_and_Public_Key_Pinning)) decreasing the risk of [MITM](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attacks with forged certificates.
 If one or several keys are pinned and none of them match, the proxy will exit with an error.

 By default sockets are blocking entities and connections are served linearly one after another.
 The proxy implements I/O Multiplexing to avoid serving only one request at a time.
-The idea is having a pool of open connections and serve request while idle sockets are available.
+The idea is crete new sockets every time there's a request so it can be served immediately.

 ## Install
 ```bash